nyankoclaws/tp/docs/UserGuide.md

 - Multiple input: `deleteTime 1 ft/Mon:1300-1400 ft/Tue:1300-1400`

 Note:
-- As this is the first version, only free time tags that **exactly** match the interval(s) specified will be deleted.
 - The command will only delete the user input free time tags that the specified person has.

 ### Editing a person : `edit`